The School of Computer Science has a Linux network available for all SCS students, faculty and staff.

 If you are enrolled in an SCS course, you can create an SCS Linux Account using the school’s account management system:

-The SCS Omicron Network is only accessible from within Carleton.
+The SCS Linux Network is only accessible from within Carleton.
 You can access the Linux network if you are:

 - Physically on campus and logged into the Carleton network